Tiny Dancer: Background and writing

-With lyrics written by Bernie Taupin, the song was first featured as the opening track to John's 1971 album, Madman Across the Water.
-The song's lyrics were inspired by Taupin's first visit to the US in 1970, and were intended to capture the spirit of California, where he found the women he met highly contrasted with those who he had known in his home country of England.
+With lyrics written by Bernie Taupin, the song was first featured as the opening track to John's album Madman Across the Water (1971).
+The song's lyrics were inspired by Taupin's first visit to the US in 1970, and were intended to capture the spirit of California, where he found the women he met highly contrasted with those whom he had known in his home country of England.
 Taupin also stated in a 1973 interview in Rolling Stone that the song is about Maxine Feibelman, his wife at the time.
 In 2019, Feibelman said, "I knew [the song] was about me.
 I had been into ballet as a little girl and sewed patches on Elton's jackets and jeans", referring to the song's description of a "seamstress for the band".

 History

 The song features piano-based accompaniment during verses.
-The arrangement start features pedal steel guitar played by English guitarist BJ Cole, light percussion, Paul Buckmaster's strings and a quiet choir.
+The arrangement start features pedal steel guitar played by British guitarist B. J. Cole, light percussion, Paul Buckmaster's strings and a quiet choir.
 Back-up vocals are provided by Tony Burrows, among others.

-Due to the song's lengthy run time of 6:12 minutes, "Tiny Dancer" was initially a non-starter as a single in the US, reaching only No. 41 on the U.S. pop chart, and was not even released as a single in the UK.
+Due to the song's lengthy run time of 6 minutes, 12 seconds, "Tiny Dancer" was initially a non-starter as a single in the US, reaching only No. 41 on the U.S. pop chart, and was not even released as a single in the UK.
 Some radio edits ended the song following the first chorus, because the first verse repeats.
 Some radio stations banned the song, due to the controversial opening lines of the second verse: "Jesus Freaks/ Out in the Streets".
 The song fared better in Canada, where John had much of his early commercial breakthrough success, peaking at #19.
 It was also a hit in Australia, peaking at #13.
 Eventually, the song slowly became one of John's most popular songs even in the territories that initially failed to embrace it, and the full-length version is now a fixture on North American, UK and Australian adult contemporary and rock radio stations.
 The song also received a boost of popularity after being prominently featured in the 2000 film Almost Famous.
 The song was also featured in the 1975 film Aloha, Bobby and Rose.

 In 1971, Elton John performed the song on the first series of The Old Grey Whistle Test.
 The performance has been released as part of The Old Grey Whistle Test – Volumes 1–3 Box Set.

 In 2010, Rolling Stone ranked the song number 397 on their list of the 500 Greatest Songs of All Time.
+It was ranked No. 47 on the 2021 revision of the list.

+In 2020, the song was inducted into the Grammy Hall of Fame.